Alcatel-Lucent Chair on Flexible Radio

 Content is from the site's 2012 archived pages.

-The new owners of the site's domain have chosen to keep a number of the archived content as a historical reference of the collaboration among Supelec and Alcatel-Lucent (Euronext Paris and NYSE: ALU) the research and teaching Alcatel - Lucent Chair.
+The new owners of the site's domain have chosen to keep a number of the archived content as a historical reference of the collaboration between Supelec and Alcatel-Lucent (Euronext Paris and NYSE: ALU) the research and teaching Alcatel - Lucent Chair.

 The Alcatel-Lucent Chair on Flexible Radio